vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/03_THE_FIRST_ORDEAL.md

 Patrika.
 These, out of the 77 newspapers conducted by the " Natives " commanded some influence.
-At such a time, therefore, the appearance of the Kesari (Marathi. weekly) and of the Mahratta (English weekly), with self- sacrificing and patriotic proprietors evoked the liveliest, appreciation in the mind of the public and considerable uneasiness in the mind of the Government.
-The appre- ciation of the public was shown by the rapid increase in the circulation of the Kesari — reaching nearly 4,350 within three years and the uneasiness of the Government stands mirrored in a remark in the Report (1882), on the Native Press which characterized the "prevailing
+At such a time, therefore, the appearance of the Kesari (Marathi. weekly) and of the Mahratta (English weekly), with self###sacrificing and patriotic proprietors evoked the liveliest, appreciation in the mind of the public and considerable uneasiness in the mind of the Government.
+The appre###ciation of the public was shown by the rapid increase in the circulation of the Kesari — reaching nearly 4,350 within three years and the uneasiness of the Government stands mirrored in a remark in the Report (1882), on the Native Press which characterized the "prevailing